marcric/railscasts-templates-ror3/README.md

 # Railscasts Projects Templates

-### I'm a big fan of Rayan Bates's work
+### I'm a big fan of Ryan Bates' work

-I follow Railscasts episodes as much as I can, and some times go back to the past trying a "remix" making the same with a more recent technology like Rails 3 for instance.
+I follow Railscasts episodes as much as I can, and some times go back to the past trying a "remix".

+Making the same episode with a more recent technology like Rails 3 for instance.

-So, following Ryan's instruction and gibing back to open source, this is an effort to get all of the projects templates being updated to Rails 3.0.3
+So, following Ryan's instruction and giving back to open source...

+This is an effort to get all of the projects templates being updated to Rails 3.0.3

 The original work comes from here:

-_[railscasts-episodes/templates][rcet]_
+_###[railscasts-episodes/templates][rcet]###_

 That is it.